Transformers learn to implement preconditioned gradient descent for in-context learning: Discussion

+\begin{ack} We thank Ekin Akyürek, Johannes von Oswald, Alex Gu and Joshua Robinson for helpful discussions.
 Kwangjun Ahn was supported by the ONR grant (N00014-20-1-2394) and MIT-IBM Watson as well as a Vannevar Bush fellowship from Office of the Secretary of Defense.
 Kwangjun Ahn also acknowledges support from the Kwanjeong Educational Foundation.
 Xiang Cheng acknowledges support from NSF CCF-2112665 (TILOS AI Research Institute).
+Hadi Daneshmand acknowledges support from NSF TRIPODS program (award DMS-2022448).
 Suvrit Sra acknowledges support from an NSF CAREER grant (1846088), and NSF CCF-2112665 (TILOS AI Research Institute).
-We acknowledge support from NSF TRIPODS program (award DMS-2022448).

-Kwangjun Ahn thanks Ekin Aky{\"u}rek and Johannes von Oswald for helpful discussions during the initial stage of this work.
-We also thank Alex Gu and Joshua Robinson for their helpful discussions on in-context learning.